Next Balearic regional election: Election date

 The term of the Parliament of the Balearic Islands expires four years after the date of its previous election, unless it is dissolved earlier.
 The election decree shall be issued no later than the twenty-fifth day prior to the date of expiry of parliament and published on the following day in the Official Gazette of the Balearic Islands (BOIB), with election day taking place on the fifty-fourth day from publication.
-The previous election was held on 26 May 2019, which means that the legislature's term will expire on 26 May 2023.
-The election decree shall be published in the BOIB no later than 2 May 2023, with the election taking place on the fifty-fourth day from publication, setting the latest possible election date for the Parliament on Sunday, 25 June 2023.
+The previous election was held on 28 May 2023, which means that the legislature's term will expire on 28 May 2027.
+The election decree shall be published in the BOIB no later than 4 May 2027, with the election taking place on the fifty-fourth day from publication, setting the latest possible election date for the Parliament on Sunday, 27 June 2027.

 The president has the prerogative to dissolve the Parliament of the Balearic Islands and call a snap election, provided that no motion of no confidence is in process and that dissolution does not occur before one year has elapsed since the previous one.
-In the event of an investiture process failing to elect a regional president within a sixty-day period from the first ballot, the Parliament shall be automatically dissolved and a fresh election called.
+In the event of an investiture process failing to elect a regional president within a sixty-day period from the first ballot, the Parliament is to be automatically dissolved and a fresh election called.

+In late 2024, it emerged that regional president Marga Prohens was considering to call a snap election in the event of being unable to get her 2025 budget passed through parliament, following Vox's decision to exit the cabinet earlier that year.
+Amid doubts on whether her party would be able to secure an absolute majority on its own, Prohens ended up ruling out an early election call.
+It later transpired that Vox national leader, Santiago Abascal, had unsuccessfully attempted to force a regional snap election in April 2024.
+New speculation emerged in September 2025 that the national leadership of the People's Party (PP) was planning to advance the elections in Aragon and Extremadura (and possibly the Balearic Islands) to make them take place near or concurrently with the Castilian-Leonese election scheduled for early 2026, in an electoral "Super Sunday".
+While the alleged justification would be the regional governments' failure in getting their 2026 budgets passed through parliament, the true motive was attributed to PP plans—not without risk—to turn the simultaneous election call into a referendum on the national government of Prime Minister Pedro Sánchez.
+Prohens's government replied to such speculation by ruling out any plans for a snap election in the region, dubbing it as an "opportunistic" move.
+After it transpired that Extremaduran president María Guardiola had decided to call a snap election in her region, the Balearic government insisted on ruling out a snap election, commenting that "the conditions in the Balearic Islands have nothing to do with the situation in Extremadura, Aragon or Castile and León".

 Parliamentary composition

-The table below shows the composition of the parliamentary groups in the Parliament at the present time.
+The table below shows the composition of the parliamentary groups in the chamber at the present time.